 Net investment income represents interest earned from our cash and cash equivalents and fixed maturity and short-term investments and unrealized gains and losses from our private equity investments less investment expenses.
+Net investment income also includes impairments related to Low Income Housing Tax Credits investments in limited liability entities to offset certain state premium taxes.
+These tax credits are recognized when utilized.
 Net investment income is directly correlated with the overall size of our investment portfolio, market level of interest rates and changes in the fair value of our private equity investments.
 Net investment income will vary with the size and composition of our investment portfolio, market returns and the investment strategy.